Russia-Ukraine war: Key things to know about the conflict

 WHO ARE ‘VOLUNTEER’ FIGHTERS FOR RUSSIA AND UKRAINE?

-Putin on Friday approved bringing “volunteer” fighters from Syria and other countries to join Russia’s Ukraine offensive.
-Russia’s defense minister said there had been “more than 16,000 applications” from the Middle East, many of them from people who he said fought alongside Russia against the Islamic State group.
+Putin approved bringing “volunteer” fighters from Syria and other countries to join Russia’s offensive.
+Russia’s defense minister said there had been “more than 16,000 applications” from the Middle East.
+He said many were from people who fought alongside Russia against the Islamic State group.

 The pro-Ukrainian fighters are given weapons when they arrive.
-Among them are about 100 of the several thousand Americans who asked to join the fight.
+About 100 Americans are among the fighters.
 The U.K. has warned veterans not to travel to Ukraine to fight there, saying those who do will be court-martialed.

 ARE PEOPLE BEING SAFELY EVACUATED FROM UKRAINE?

-Ukrainian authorities said there are plans, with support from the Red Cross, for several evacuation and humanitarian aid delivery routes.
+Ukrainian authorities said there are plans for several evacuation and humanitarian aid delivery routes.
 The top priority remains freeing people from the city of Mariupol and getting aid to its desperate population.

 Buses were being sent Friday to multiple Kyiv suburbs to bring people to the capital, where authorities say half of the metropolitan area’s population, or around 2 million, has already fled.

-There are also efforts to create new humanitarian corridors around the cities of Kherson in the south, Chernihiv in the north and Kharkiv in the east.
-Russian forces are blockading Kharkiv and pushing their offensive in the south around three cities and towns, including the hometown of Ukraine’s president, Kryvyi Rih.
+There were also efforts to create new humanitarian corridors around the cities of Kherson in the south, Chernihiv in the north and Kharkiv in the east.
+Russian forces were blockading Kharkiv and pushing their offensive in the south around three cities and towns, including the hometown of Ukraine’s president, Kryvyi Rih.

 WHAT ABOUT RUSSIA’S CLAIMS THAT BIOWEAPONS ARE BEING DEVELOPED IN UKRAINE?

-The U.N.
-Security Council will meet on Friday to discuss Russia’s baseless claims that the United States is conducting “military biological activities” in Ukraine.
+Russia requested a meeting of the U.N.
+Security Council to discuss its baseless claims that the U.S. was conducting “biological activities”in Ukraine — an allegation that has been denied by both Washington and Kyiv.

-The United Nations has said it has received no information that would back up the claim, but that hasn’t stopped it from proliferating.
+At Friday’s meeting, the United States accused Russia of “lying and spreading disinformation” as part of a potential false-flag operation — a scenario that U.S. Secretary of State Antony Blinken warned last month could happen as Putin seeks to justify his violent attack on Ukraine.
+U.S. Ambassador Linda Thomas-Greenfield said Friday that the U.S. believes Russia could use chemical or biological agents.

-The Pentagon issued a lengthy rebuttal to the claims Friday, saying it supports labs in Ukraine devoted to identifying and responding to biological threats.
-“Unlike Russia, the United States and Ukraine are not developing biological weapons,” it said.
+The Pentagon said Friday it supports labs in Ukrainethat are devoted to identifying and responding to biological threats.
+The labs are owned and operated by Ukraine.
+The work of the labs is not secret, and experts say they are not being used for bioweapons.

 WHAT’S THE VIEW FROM INSIDE RUSSIA?

-Putin said Friday that there are “certain positive developments” in Russia-Ukraine talks, without offering any details.

-Putin hosted Belarus President Alexander Lukashenko, a close ally, in Moscow for talks on Friday.
-Putin said he would inform him about the situation in Ukraine and the talks.
+Moscow is making more moves to restrict access to foreign social media platforms.
+On Friday, Russian’s communications and media regulator said it’s blocking access to Instagrambecause it’s being used to call for violence against Russian soldiers.

+That comes after Facebook owner, Meta Platforms, which also owns Instagram, said it had “made allowances for forms of political expression that would normally violate our rules on violent speech, such as ‘death to the Russian invaders’.”
+Meta’s statement stressed it would not allow credible calls for violence against Russian civilians.

-Meanwhile, Twitter launched a privacy-protected version of its site to bypass surveillance and censorship after Russia restricted access to its service in the country.
+Russia has already blocked access to Facebook and limited access to Twitter, but Twitter has launched a privacy-protected version of its site to bypass surveillance and censorship.

+Meanwhile, YouTube started blocking global access to channels associated with Russian state-funded media, and said it is removing content about Russia’s invasion of Ukraine that violates its policy about minimizing or trivializing “well-documented violent events.”

 ARE MORE SANCTIONS AGAINST RUSSIA HAPPENING?

-U.S. President Joe Biden announced Friday an agreement with other nations to revoke Russia’s “most favored nation” trade status, allowing for higher tariffs to be imposed on Russian imports.
+U.S. President Joe Biden announced an agreement Friday with other nations to revoke Russia’s “most favored nation” trade status, which would allow for higher tariffs to be imposed on Russian imports.

 The U.S. also banned imports of Russian seafood, alcohol and diamonds.